-In the House Committee hearing on January 25, 2021, the Attorney General and a representative of the Secretary of State testified as proponents of HB 2080, stating the bill was the result of conversations between the two offices, and it would increase efficiency and effectiveness.
+In the House Committee hearing, the Attorney General and a representative of the Secretary of State testified as proponents of HB 2080, stating the bill was the result of conversations between the two offices, and it would increase efficiency and effectiveness.

-No neutral or opponent testimony was provided.
+No other testimony was provided.